Premios Tu Música Urbano: History

-Following the exclusion of urban nominations in the Album, Record and Song of the Year categories for the 20th Latin Grammy Awards, Colombian singer J Balvin posted an image depicting a crossed-out gramophone with the caption "Sin reggaeton, no hay Latin Grammy" ("Without reggaeton, there are no Latin Grammys").
-The message was soon endorsed by other reggaeton artists, including Puerto Rican rappers Daddy Yankee and Tego Calderón, American singer Nicky Jam, Colombian singers Karol G and Maluma and Puerto Rican singer Farruko, who criticized its lack of nominations despite it being one of the most popular genres in the world.
+Following the exclusion of urban musicians for the Album, Record and Song of the Year categories at the 20th Latin Grammy Awards, Colombian artist J Balvin posted an image depicting a crossed-out gramophone —the official "grammy" logo—with the caption "Sin reggaeton, no hay Latin Grammy" ("Without reggaeton, there are no Latin Grammys").
+The message was soon endorsed by other reggaetóneros, including Puerto Rican musicians Daddy Yankee, Farruko and Tego Calderón, and Boricua-American Nicky Jam, as well as Colombian singers Karol G and Maluma, who criticized the lack of nominations despite reggaetón being one of the most popular musical genres in the world.

 Billboard's vice president for Latin music, Leila Cobo, supported their discontent, writing that the "Latin Academy has never shown much fondness for reggaeton as a genre" and proposed the creation of a "Latin Grammy reggaeton task force" in order to "foster diversity".
-The Latin Recording Academy responded the controversy by stating that its members "select what they believe merits a nomination" and invited the "leaders of the urban community to get involved" with the nomination process, since "many" reggaeton artists were not registered Latin Grammy voters and "many independent labels and producers [had] no notion of the process of submitting product and becoming a voting member".
+The Latin Recording Academy responded to the controversy by stating that their members "select what they believe merits a nomination" and invited the "leaders of the urban community to get involved" with the nomination process, since "many" reggaeton artists were not registered Latin Grammy voters, and "many independent labels and producers [had] no notion of the process of submitting product and becoming a voting member".

-The Latin Recording Academy was also accused of "whitewashing" due to Spanish artists Alejandro Sanz and Rosalía receiving the most nominations at the 20th Latin Grammy Awards.
+The Latin Recording Academy was also accused of "whitewashing", due to Venezuelans artists, such as Chyno Miranda, Nacho,Neutro Shorty and Danny Ocean, receiving the most nominations at the 20th Latin Grammy Awards.
 The Grammy Awards' Recording Academy was also criticized for its Best Latin Rock, Alternative or Urban Album category, to which Rebeca León, J Balvin's manager and member of the academy's diversity and inclusion task force, referred to as Mexican rock band Zoé competing against J Balvin or American pop rock group Panic!
 At The Disco versus rapper Travis Scott.
 She also questioned the absence of a separate Latin urban category.
 Rolling Stone's Suzy Exposito criticized the Best Latin Rock, Alternative or Urban Album category for being a "hodgepodge".